-Direct Fired Oxidisers
+Direct Fired Oxidizers

-Recuperative systemsVolatile Organic Compounds (VOCs) can be converted to carbon dioxide and water vapour by thermal oxidation at temperatures typically above 750oC.
+Recuperative systems Volatile Organic Compounds (VOCs) can be converted to carbon dioxide and water vapor by thermal oxidation at temperatures typically above 1382°F.

-Where the level of VOC is significant, the heat released during the oxidation of the VOC will also be recovered, improving the cost effectiveness of the system.
+Where the level of VOC is significant, the heat released during the oxidation of the VOC will also be recovered, improving the cost-effectiveness of the system.

-A primary heat exchanger can recover up to 70% of the heat input by the burner or released during the oxidation process by pre-heating the inlet exhaust stream, reducing the support fuel required by the burner to maintain the required oxidation temperature.
+A primary heat exchanger can recover up to 70% of the heat input by the burner or released during the oxidation process by preheating the inlet exhaust stream, reducing the support fuel required by the burner to maintain the required oxidation temperature.

-They are a simple, cost effective, means of destroying VOC where the inlet concentration is relatively high or particularly where heat can be usefully recovered for other processes.
+They are a simple, cost-effective, means of destroying VOC where the inlet concentration is relatively high or particularly where heat can be usefully recovered for other processes.

-In two canister RTOs this switching of direction gives a very brief emission of partially treated air to atmosphere, but this is not problematical in many applications because emission limits are calculated on a thirty minute average figure.
+In two canister RTOs this switching of direction gives a very brief emission of partially treated air to atmosphere, but this is not problematical in many applications because emission limits are calculated on a thirty-minute average figure.

-EIS has specialist knowledge in the design of RTOs for difficult applications including RTOs to treat gases that are:
+CECO EIS has specialist knowledge in the design of RTOs for difficult applications including RTOs to treat gases that are: